applerom/aws-s3-conditional-requests-examples/README.md

 1. **Prevent Data Conflicts**: Ensure you're not overwriting data that has been changed by someone else.
 2. **Save Bandwidth**: Avoid downloading or uploading data unnecessarily.
-3. **Implement Atomic Operations**: Perform updates that either succeed completely or not at all, without needing external locking mechanisms.
+3. **Implement Simple Atomic Operations**: Perform certain operations that either succeed completely or not at all, without needing external locking mechanisms.
 4. **Optimize Performance**: Reduce latency and improve response times in your applications.
 5. **Ensure Data Consistency**: Maintain data integrity in distributed systems and concurrent environments.

 In simpler terms, it's like being able to say to S3:
 - "Only give me this file if it has changed since I last saw it."
-- "Only update this file if no one else has changed it since I last saw it."
+- "Only create this file if it doesn't already exist."

-This makes it much easier to build applications that work correctly and efficiently, even when many users or processes are working with the same data simultaneously.
+This makes it easier to build applications that work correctly and efficiently, even when many users or processes are working with the same data simultaneously.

 ## Repository Purpose